RedHat-UX/red-hat-design-system/docs/accessibility/design.md

 #### Further help

-TPGi’s [Colour Contrast Analyzer](https://www.tpgi.com/color-contrast-checker/) can help you identify colors and gauge their contrast from one another.
+TPGi’s [Colour Contrast Analyzer](https://www.tpgi.com/color-contrast-checker/) for Windows and Mac computers can help you identify colors and gauge their contrast from one another.

 ## Imagery

 ### Text in images

 Avoid using images of text, except for logotypes or text in decorative images.
 Many effects can be applied to text via CSS, and designers can work with developers or engineers to determine the best approach.
-In addition to making reading more difficult for screen readers users, images of text usually can’t be resized or manipulated by assistive tech well.
+In addition to making reading more difficult for screen reader users, images of text usually can’t be resized or manipulated by assistive tech well.

 ### Charts and diagrams

-Any charts, diagrams, or any complex images should have a description placed immediately before or after.
+Any charts, diagrams, or complex images should have a description placed immediately before or after.
 Explaining these types of visuals is typically too long for alt text.
-So, this accompanying text can be a caption or integrated into the body copy.
+So, this accompanying text can be a caption or integrated into the adjacent body copy.

 ### Decorative images